Yakuza: Like a Dragon

 - 46 % positive mentions

-The game boasts exceptional replayability, with a rich story, a charismatic cast, and a wealth of content including numerous minigames and side activities.
-Players can enjoy multiple playthroughs, especially with the addition of New Game+ modes and various character jobs that encourage experimentation.
-Overall, it offers a deep and engaging experience that keeps players coming back for more.
+The game boasts exceptional replayability, with a rich narrative, a charismatic cast, and an abundance of content, including numerous minigames and side quests.
+Players can engage in various job classes and difficulty levels, enhancing the experience and encouraging multiple playthroughs.
+Overall, it offers a flexible and enjoyable gameplay experience that keeps players coming back for more.

 “Tons of replayability, packed full of content, minigames, and tons of side stuff to do.”

-“That being said, the game is jam-packed with content, perhaps the most compared to all other Yakuza games, and it's no filler content either.
-The depth in the new combat system and the different jobs/characters makes the game very flexible and replayable.”
+“That being said, the game is jam-packed with content, perhaps the most compared to all other Yakuza games.
+The depth in the new combat system and the different jobs/characters makes the game very flexible and replayable, providing opportunities to try different approaches to situations.”

 “As for replay value, I ended my run at 60 hours, and as usual, aside from the main story and substories, there is a plethora of minigames which I didn't bother to 100% complete.”